The research is clear. So are we.

 Who it’s For

 Yes.
-Hormonal shifts across a woman’s life may influence how creatine is made, transported, and used in the body, which is part of why creatine is being discussed more seriously in women’s health.
-The research is promising across cognition, strength, and healthy aging, though perimenopause-specific data is still emerging.
+Hormonal shifts across a woman’s life may influence how creatine is synthesized, transported, and utilized in the body, which is part of why creatine is being discussed more seriously within women’s health research today.*

 How to take it